 Keep in mind that not all Citi credit cards let you transfer points to airline partners on their own.
 If you have the Citi Rewards+℠ Card, for example, you’ll only earn basic ThankYou points that do not transfer to partners.
 With the Citi® Double Cash Card, you can convert your cash back to the same basic points.

-The information for the Citi Prestige Card and Citi Premier Card has been collected independently by bankrate.com.
+The information for the Citi Prestige Card has been collected independently by bankrate.com.
 The card details on this page have not been reviewed or provided by the card issuer.

 How to redeem Citi ThankYou points